MohamedWHassan/labs-with-cva6/labs/branch-prediction.md

 ## Pre-Lab Questions

 1. What is the purpose of a branch predictor?
-Why does a single-cycle core not need branch prediction?
+Why does a single-cycle core not need branch prediction? \
    The branch predictor tries to guess which way a branch will go.
 A single-cycle core doesn't need branch prediction because the branch decision is known within a single cycle and there is no pipeline to fill upcoming instructions.
-3. Define and compare and contrast the following:
+3. Define and compare and contrast the following: \
-    * Static branch prediction vs. Dynamic branch prediction Static branch prediction: The branch would always be assumed to be taken until it is evaluated.
+    * Static branch prediction vs. Dynamic branch prediction Static branch prediction: The branch would always be assumed to be taken until it is evaluated. \
       Dynamic branch prediction: The branch decision is determined according to the dynamic history of core execution.
-    * One-level branch prediction vs. Two-level predictor One-level branch prediction: Uses one bit only in the branch buffer to indicate if the last branch prediction was taken or not.
+    * One-level branch prediction vs. Two-level predictor \
+      One-level branch prediction: Uses one bit only in the branch buffer to indicate if the last branch prediction was taken or not. \
       Two-level branch prediction: Uses two bits to indicate if the branch has been taken before atleast two times or not.
 It takes two
-    * Local branch prediction vs. Global branch prediction Local branch predicts based on the current branch.
+    * Local branch prediction vs. Global branch prediction \
+      Local branch predicts based on the current branch. \
       Global branch predicts based on previous related branches.
 4. Define BHT, BTB and RAS.
-What are they used for?
+What are they used for? \
-   BHT: Branch History Table, memory array indexed by low order bits in the address and it indicates if the branch was previously taken or not.
+   BHT: Branch History Table, memory array indexed by low order bits in the address and it indicates if the branch was previously taken or not. \
-   BTB: Branch Target Buffer, Stores the target for the branches and provides prediction results.
+   BTB: Branch Target Buffer, Stores the target for the branches and provides prediction results. \
    RAS: Return Address Stack, stores the PC of instructions following JAL to be returned to after a "ret" is issued.
 6. Look at [frontend.sv](https://github.com/openhwgroup/cva6/blob/b44a696bbead23dafb068037eff00a90689d4faf/core/frontend/frontend.sv).
-What are the 4 types of instructions that the branch predictor handles, and how are they handled?
+What are the 4 types of instructions that the branch predictor handles, and how are they handled? \
-   The four types of instructions are branch, return, jump, and jump and link
+   The four types of instructions are branch, return, jump, and jump and link. \
-   Branch: If it is a branch instruction, and dynamic target branch prediction from the BHT is valid, then we use the BHT     predicted address as the next PC.
+   Branch: If it is a branch instruction, and dynamic target branch prediction from the BHT is valid, then we use the BHT predicted address as the next PC. \
    Else, the prediction is statically defined and it is taken if we have a negative   relative jump offset while if it positive the branch is not taken.

    Return: The predicted addres comes from the RAS unit as this is a return from a jump instruction.